 Majors & Minors

-As one of the most-visited sections on the site, Cornell College wanted to focus on the Majors & Minors page as an accessible landing point for prospective students hoping to decide on their future.
-Happy Medium built out a custom template showcasing majors, minors, and other programs using a simple icon system.
+As one of the most-visited sections on the site, the Majors & Minors page was key to Cornell College’s strategy.
+That page had to be an accessible landing point for prospective students hoping to decide on their future.
+Happy Medium built out a custom template showcasing majors, minors and other programs using a simple icon system.

 Cornell College wanted to implement a custom interactive component to help students determine if the “One Course at a Time” curriculum was right for them.
 Happy Medium developed a completely custom interactive quiz that prompts users to reflect about the ways that “One Course at a Time” can help them succeed.